deknowny/python-package-template/docs/reference/index.md

 This guide is out of `sumsub` library guide and should cover all questions about developing.
-Sections are placed not in order
+Sections are placed not in an order